Home Featured Mums House Helps in Kenya: The Day my Nanny ‘Killed’ Her Daughter

 0

-But lie that your daughter is dead – what colour is your blood anyway?
+But lie that your daughter is dead?
+Surely.

 Yet, I do not judge you because I believe, just as my mother does – that you must have been in very dire straits, in spaces I’ve never been to, hearing voices I’ve never heard, dreaming dreams I couldn’t ever perceive.